Jbleezy/BO2-Reimagined/README.md

 * Can no longer be destroyed by 2 grenades
 * Can be destroyed by taking 1500 damage
 * Can no longer be picked up after being destroyed
+* Added weapon name on HUD to all buildables

 ### Zombie Shield
 * Added shield health bar on HUD